 Having a single point of contact for these types of issues is paramount for eliminating the confusion and communications errors that can arise when changes are made.
 Moreover, working with a nearby partner further simplifies matters and ensures that the overall time from conception and prototyping to accurate ordering and fulfillment is quick.
 Sierra Circuits designs, fabricates and assembles in-house, at their Sunnyvale, California facility.
 Located in the heart of Silicon Valley, delivery or pick-up options are available on all your orders.
 Rather than rely on a manufacturer in another country, you get the convenience of quick turnaround and the ability to make last-minute changes.

 This is a broad overview of what is often involved in the process of turning a PCB concept into an actual circuit board.
 Design revisions and back and forth communication with vendors are common, and with streamlined online ordering and testing tools, these activities can be easily managed so your project stays on schedule.

-Find out more about how to order and what to expect from our PCB Products and Services page.
+Find out more about how to order and what to expect from our PCB fabrication and assembly.
 Our sales representatives are available from 8:00 a.m. – 6:00 p.m.
 Pacific Standard Time, and we also offer live chat during business hours.
 With a simple login or registration, you can begin an instant quote for your PCB design.